semprag/semprag.github.io/lucida.md

 ## Installing Lucida fonts

-You should have access to an archive, `lucimatx.zip`, which will unzip into two folders in the current directory: `texmf/` and `templates/`.
-We only need the contents of `texmf/`.

-If you get the following error message when trying to use a Lucida font, your Lucida install is only partially installed.
+If you get the following error message (among others) when trying to use a Lucida font, Lucida is incorrectly installed or maybe not installed at all.

 > mktexpk: don't know how to create bitmap font for hlhr8r.

-### On Mac OS X (Lion):
+### On Mac OS X (Lion)

-The Lucida font files will be installed to `/usr/local`, so you want ownership of that directory:
+The Lucida font files will be installed to `/usr/local`, so you want ownership of that directory.
+(This might seem crazy, but it's totally reasonable if you're the primary user of your computer, and makes development much less painful.)

     sudo chown -R $USER /usr/local

-Assuming that you downloaded the lucimatx.zip archive into `~/Downloads`, unpack it:

-    cd ~/Downloads
-    unzip lucimatx.zip

-And copy a subset of the contents of that archive into your TeX distribution:
+The Lucida font resides in `bitbucket.org:fintelkai/sp-repo.git` under the `sp-fonts/texmf/` directory.
+To install it, merge the contents of `sp-fonts/texmf/` into your machine's local TeX distribution:

+    cd ~/src/sp-repo/sp-fonts/                    # change as needed
     mkdir -p /usr/local/texlive/texmf-local/
     cp -R texmf/* /usr/local/texlive/texmf-local/